calipho-sib/nextprot-ui/README.md

 Installation
 ------------

 > npm install # node v6.10+ worked with polymer 1.0
-> bower install
+> ./node_modules/.bin/bower install
-> brunch build
+> ./node_modules/.bin/brunch build
-> gulp (Gulp was included to run the polymer vulcanize.
-It is temporary solution, the polymer build procedure should be moved to nextprot-elements. )
+> ./node_modules/.bin/gulp # Gulp was included to run the polymer vulcanize.
+It is temporary solution, the polymer build procedure should be moved to nextprot-elements.

 Updating nextprot-elements module dependency
 --------------------------------------------

 Prerequisites:
-The new version of nextprot-elements must have been pushed on gthub
+The new version of nextprot-elements must have been pushed on github

 > ./node_modules/.bin/bower update
 > ./node_modules/.bin/gulp